cover 22 pages. Pictures up to date year 2000.

 Gullineli (1900) financed a construction for a 4-cyl car.
 Ettore got medal for this at the Milano Car Fair 1901.

 Baron DeDietrich who for a long time had searched for a project to his factory in Niederbronn, signed a contract with Ettore who moved there.
 During 3 years Ettore made a base model.
 4 cyl chain drive.
 It was sold as DeDietrich-Bugatti.
 But it was not a financial success.
 Ettore joined instead with Mathis, who was an old friend.
-In this way Ettore came to Strasbourg.
-(1904) In the 20:th Mathis car was popular in Sweden.
+In this way Ettore came to Strasbourg (1904).
+In the 20:th Mathis car was popular in Sweden.
 It had a 4 cyl. engine (follower of Bugattis 4 cyl), from the beginning of 1900.
 Mahtis made a small 3 wheel car 1947.
 You can see it in Allers Bilparad no. 80.
-1906 they ended the cooperation and Ettore moved to Deutz in Köln.
+1906 they ended their cooperation and Ettore moved to Deutz in Köln.
 Here he produced 2 models.
-Apparently he was not satisfied with his works situation.
+Apparently he was not satisfied with his the situationof his work.
 He built a car of his own 1908, in the basement where he lived during his free time.
 It was called type 10 and is now owned by a private collector in USA.
 With this car in his box Ettore found a financier.

 Next Page 6 Former Last